 U.S. Smokers Favor Development of Less-Addictive Cigarettes, Roswell Park Research Finds

 BUFFALO, NY — Smokers strongly favor decreasing the addictiveness of cigarettes, according to results from an International Tobacco Control (ITC) United States Supplemental Survey published in a recent issue of the journal BMC Public Health.
-The survey was conducted by a group of investigators led by Andrew Hyland, PhD, Chair of the Department of Health Behavior at Roswell Park Cancer Institute (RPCI).
+The survey was conducted by a group of investigators led by Andrew Hyland, PhD, Chair of the Department of Health Behavior at Roswell Park Comprehensive Cancer Center (Roswell Park).

 The survey, conducted between November 2009 and January 2010, asked a nationally representative sample of 678 smokers questions regarding their attitudes and beliefs about the Family Smoking Prevention and Tobacco Control Act (FSPTCA).
 The Act, signed into law in June 2009, gave the U.S. Food & Drug Administration (FDA) authority to regulate the manufacturing, marketing and sale of tobacco products with a mandate to reduce tobacco-related disease and death.